Skip to Content

 Sewing

-Sewing is not one of my qualifications!
+Sewing is not one of my talents!
 But I’ve made a nice collage by cutting small triangles of fabrics with my Maker.
 It’s a gift I made for a friend.
 You can see the tutorial here.

 I want to make everything!

-Haha!
+Ha ha!
 Then you’re like me!
 Obviously, it will take you the Maker or the Maker 3!
 But no need to buy it all at once!
 Unless you can get the“Everything material bundle” that will save you a lot of money when you’re starting.

 If you really only want the base to start with, I suggest at least this: